Canadian banks brace for uncertainties after mixed quarter

 "Overall, it was a solid quarter for the banks, but we're certainly seeing some storm clouds brewing," said Rob Colangelo, senior credit officer at Moody's Investors Service.

-The Big Six have mostly beaten analyst estimates in the latter quarters of the pandemic thanks to strong mortgage growth backed by a red-hot housing market and robust trading and investment banking activity.
+The Big Six mostly beat analyst estimates in the latter quarters of the pandemic thanks to strong mortgage growth backed by a red-hot housing market and robust trading and deals activity.
 Releases of loan-loss provisions set aside earlier in the pandemic also boosted earnings.

 However, the tide appears to be turning, with investment banking fees drying up, funds under management falling and the banks again increasing provisions as economic headwinds grow and higher costs and interest rates squeeze consumers.

-The Canadian banks index .GSPTXBA was down 2.8% since the lenders began reporting results last Tuesday.
-The broader Toronto stocks benchmark .GSPTSE has lost 0.7%.
+The Canadian banks index .GSPTXBA is down 4.3% since the lenders began reporting results last Tuesday.
+The broader Toronto stocks benchmark .GSPTSE has lost 2.5%.

-While some deals and trading activity could return in future quarters, that depends on how markets recover.
-Revenue in these businesses, meanwhile, is likely to remain muted for the next few quarters, said Steve Belisle, portfolio manager at Manulife Investment Management.
+While some deals and trading activity could return in coming quarters, revenue in these businesses is likely to remain muted for the next few quarters, said Steve Belisle, portfolio manager at Manulife Investment Management.

 New mortgage lending - another growth engine - is also expected to sputter in coming quarters.